 Additional details

-When adding a category a -Multi variable set using the back coding method, you cannot use a variable set with a - Multi structure directly in the process, so some additional steps are required.
-Before following the instructions above, first Split off one of the variables from the -Multi variable set and use that variable in the back coding steps.
+When adding a category to a "-Multi" variable set using the back coding method, you cannot use a variable set with a - Multi structure directly in the process, so some additional steps are required.
+Before following the instructions above, first Split off one of the variables from the - Multi variable set and use that variable in the back coding steps.
 Then afterward, select that split-off variable and the larger variable set, then use Combine to add the back coded variable to the larger variable set along with the new category.

 Method 3 - Using a QScript